whitneyburton/portfolios/students/1703-back/20170421-yohanan-girma-assefa-m1.markdown

 #### Session 5: Debugging the Gender Gap

 It is very disappointing that the tech industry has a significant lack of gender diversity and that there is widespread discrimination and bias towards women.
 Many of us are choosing to enter this industry because we expect it to bring positive change in our lives.
 It is unfortunate that once we enter the job market, many of us will face bias and unfounded questions regarding our skills.
 But it is encouraging to see that Turing is doing a good job at addressing this problem and has committed itself to having a diverse student body.
-The school still has some ways to go, especially with regards to racial diversity, but I believe that it's efforts are in the right direction.
+The school still has some ways to go, especially with regards to racial diversity, but I believe that its efforts are in the right direction.
 I also think that the Joan Clarke Society provides women at Turing an important space where we can lean on each other and have a support system.

 ### Community Participation